IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-type-scatter-symbol-series.md

 <div class="divider--half"></div>

 ## Data Requirements
-Similarly to other types of geographic series in the map component, the `GeographicSymbolSeries` has the `DataSource` property which can be bound to an array of objects.
+Similarly to other types of geographic series in the map component, the `GeographicSymbolSeries` has the `ItemsSource` property which can be bound to an array of objects.
 In addition, each data item in this object must have two numeric data columns that store a geographic location (longitude and latitude).
 These data columns are then mapped to the `LatitudeMemberPath` and `LongitudeMemberPath` properties.
 The `GeographicSymbolSeries` uses values of these mapped data columns to plot symbol elements in the geographic map component.

 ## Code Snippet
 The following code shows how to bind the `GeographicSymbolSeries` to locations of cities loaded from a shape file using the `ShapeDataSource`.